Quansight-Labs/ndindex/docs/slices.md

 ```

 <!-- TODO: Better wording for this rule? -->

-For the `start` and `stop`, the rule is that being omitted extends the slice
+**For the `start` and `stop`, the rule is that being omitted extends the slice
-all the way to the edge of the list in the direction being sliced.
-If the
+all the way to the beginning or end of the array in the direction being
-`step` is positive, this means `start` extends to the beginning of the list
+sliced.** If the `step` is positive, this means `start` extends to the
-and `stop` extends to the end.
-If `step` is negative, it is reversed: `start`
+beginning of the list and `stop` extends to the end.
+If `step` is negative, it
-extends to the end of the array and `stop` extends to the beginning.
+is reversed: `start` extends to the end of the array and `stop` extends to the
+beginning.

 <!-- TODO: Add examples with a here. -->